naluinui/EGGRating/README.md

 - `rateButtonTitleText` : The rate button title of `EggRating` dialog.

-- `thankyouTitleLabelText` : The thank you title of `EggRating` dialog.
+- `thankyouTitleLabelText` : The thank you title.

-- `thankyouDescriptionLabelText` : The thank you description of `EggRating` dialog.
+- `thankyouDescriptionLabelText` : The thank you description.

-- `thankyouDismissButtonTitleText` : The thank you dismiss button of `EggRating` dialog.
+- `thankyouDismissButtonTitleText` : The thank you dismiss button.

-- `appStoreTitleLabelText` : The rate on app store title of EggRatingView.
+- `appStoreTitleLabelText` : The rate on app store title.

-- `appStoreDescriptionLabelText` : The rate on app store description of EggRatingView.
+- `appStoreDescriptionLabelText` : The rate on app store description.

-- `appStoreDismissButtonTitleText` : The rate on app store dismiss button title of EggRatingView.
+- `appStoreDismissButtonTitleText` : The rate on app store dismiss button title.

-- `appStoreRateButtonTitleText` : The rate on app store rate button title of EggRatingView.
+- `appStoreRateButtonTitleText` : The rate on app store rate button title.

 - `debugMode` : The debug mode, default is false.